Recently ChatGPT released an update that lets websites opt out of their crawler crawling their site. Add some simple text to your robots.txt

 It is if you let it.

-Is this the part where you say "Call your senator!" permalink
+Jump to heading Is this the part where you say "Call your senator!"

-No. Personally, I don't want to keep slapping these companies on the wrist and then wait patiently until the f*ck up again.
-(But calling your senator can help.
-Don't email them, they'll just send you to the spam folder.
-Call or send letters, they can't ignore those.
-Also support grass roots campaigns and not establishment politicians that have been in office since before you were born.)
+No. Personally, I don't want to keep slapping these companies on the wrist and then wait patiently until they f*ck up again.
+(But calling your senator can't hurt.)
 That's not the point.

 If you want to be able to contribute to the AI craze, there should be a way for you to opt-in, and then receive compensation/recognition/return on your content/work.
 Unfortunately, we live in an opt-out world.